Substance Abuse and Addiction Treatment Resources in Marysville

 Marysville Drug & Alcohol Detox Centers

 Detox can last a week or longer, depending on the substance, with the worst symptoms occurring for 24 to 48 hours.
 In addition to the well-known delirium, symptoms may include anxiety, shakiness, problems sleeping, depression, and blood pressure and heart rate changes.
 In detox, medical professionals will monitor your symptoms in case of dangerous changes and offer medications that can ease your discomfort and help with withdrawal.
-Before you choose a Marysville drug detox or Marysville alcohol detox program, look into its suitability for the drug you are trying to give up because treatment can vary.
+Before you choose a drug detox or alcohol detox program, look into its suitability for the drug you are trying to give up because treatment can vary.

 Recovery Meetings Near You in Marysville

-After Marysville alcohol rehab, a time-tested way toward continued sobriety is a fellowship group such as AA, NA, or SMART Recovery.
+After rehab, a time-tested way toward continued sobriety is a fellowship group such as AA, NA, or SMART Recovery.
 At such meetings, recovering individuals share their struggles and strategies in a process that may be lifelong, substituting a healthy habit for the unwanted ones.

 Alcoholics Anonymous (AA) Meetings

 Alcoholics Anonymous, the grandfather of fellowship support groups, was founded in 1935.
 It has one requirement, which is that members desire to stop drinking.
 It is, of course, anonymous, using first names only, and there is no charge for meetings at which attendees commit to a 12-step program.
 The program consists of self-examination, making amends to those harmed by their drinking, and mentoring newcomers as sponsors.
 AA has more than 2 million members and 118,000 groups worldwide.
 But does it work?
 According to one study reported in Scientific American, AA’s model was effective in maintaining sobriety for those who participated long-term.
-Those receiving alcohol treatment in Marysville can find several meeting times and locations nearby.
+Those receiving alcohol treatment can find several meeting times and locations nearby.

 - Hewering Senior Citizen Center